joannawolthuis/MetaboShiny/README.md

 The analysis tab has two sections; the statistics panel and the side bar.
 The statistics panel contains tabs with different statistical analysis methods and the side bar contains multiple functions regarding variable choices, data subsetting, plot aesthetics, m/z matching, and plot export.

 ## Side bar
-The side bar contains four tabs, whose descriptions and functions you can find below (see [Statistics panel start](#statistics-panel-start) figure)
+The side bar contains four tabs, whose descriptions and functions you can find below (see [Statistics panel start](#statistics-panel-start) figure).
+  * Note that the side bar can be resized by dragging the left-hand side.

 ### Switch/subset
  - *Current experiment* Shows the variable(s) and subset(s) that are currently being analysed.